Festival foot care essentials

-From suitable footwear to foot care products, there is plenty you can take with you to ensure you look after your feet this festival season.
-British weather is often unpredictable so plan your footwear based on both a dry and wet scenario.
-If the weather forecast says rain, then wellies are a great addition to your festival shoe collection to ensure your feet stay protected from the wet terrain.
-If your feet do get damp, make sure you dry them and put on fresh socks and footwear as soon as you can to avoid any foot problems the damp may cause.
+From choosing the right footwear to bringing footcare products, there’s plenty you can take with you to ensure you look after your feet this festival season.
+British weather is often unpredictable, so pack footwear for wet and dry weather.
+Wellies and thick socks keep feet protected from the rain and mud but if your feet do get damp, dry them and put on fresh socks as soon as you can to avoid any foot problems the damp may cause.
 If you are lucky enough to have a few days of sunshine, then flip flops or trainers will be all you need to get your feet through your festival experience.

 Don’t fancy trying your luck in the festival showers this summer?
-Body wipes are a festival necessity for removing dirt, makeup, sun cream and sweat from the day.
+Body wipes are a festival necessity for removing dirt, makeup, sunscreen and sweat from the day.
 Not only can they be easily disposed of, they come in a variety of face and body wipes that can leave you feeling refreshed and ready to continue your day.
-If you do decide to venture into the showers, make sure you have flip flops or some protective footwear.
-This will avoid you contracting any germs or infections, such as verrucas or warts on feet, that can spread rapidly in these types of environments.
+If you do decide to venture into the showers, make sure you have flip flops to avoid germs and infections such as verrucae or warts on feet, that can spread rapidly in these types of environments.

 Fuel your body

-In recent years, it has become a lot easier to make healthier food choices at festivals, plus you can opt to take your own.
-Start your morning by fuelling up on nutritional options such as porridge, a high protein energy ball or perhaps fruit to help power you through the day (The Independent, 2014).
-There will be a selection of stalls that provide healthy alternatives to help you feel reinvigorated ready to start you off on all your festival activities.
-You can also quench your thirst and aid your hydration by opting for water-filled fruit and veg.
-If you are looking to fuel your body while keeping your body hydrated, opt for snack choices like strawberries, bananas and tomatoes that have a high-water content (Saga, 2016).
-Not only are they refreshing, but they are full of nutritional value.
+In recent years, it has become a lot easier to make healthier food choices at festivals.
+Start your morning by fuelling up with nutritional options such as porridge, a high-protein energy ball or fruit that will help keep your energy levels up throughout the day.
+There will be a selection of stalls that provide healthy alternatives to help you feel reinvigorated, ready to start you off on all your festival activities.
+You can also quench your thirst and stay hydrated by opting for water-filled fruit and veg.
+If you are looking to fuel your body while keeping your body hydrated, opt for snack choices like strawberries, bananas and tomatoes that have a high-water content.
+They’re refreshing, but also full of nutritional value.

 Protect your skin

-Whatever the forecast predicts before you go, remember to take sun cream with you to help protect your skin from the sun.
-At most festivals, there is always limited shade, especially whilst you’re watching your favourite bands; so, sunscreen is essential to keeping you protected from the sun and its harsh UV rays.
-Don’t let sun burn take the fun away from your festival experience.
-To ensure that you are protecting your skin from head to toe, cover up properly and wear sunscreen.
+Whatever the forecast is saying before you go, remember to take sun cream.
+At most festivals, there is always limited shade, especially while you’re watching your favourite bands.
+So, cover up properly and don’t forget the sunscreen to protect your skin from the sun and its harsh UV rays.